dpora/WhatTheDob/README.md

 # WhatTheDob
 Webapp that allows user to rate the menu items at the Dobbins dining hall at Behrend.
-Utilizes PostgreSQL, ASP.NET Core, and Angular technologies.
+Utilizes Sqlite, ASP.NET Core, and Angular technologies.